Last updated in October 2016

 Besides the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of Food and Agriculture (BMEL) and the Federal Environment Ministry (BMU) are also engaged in development cooperation with Ethiopia.

 Cultural relations between the two countries are based on a long tradition of German research in Ethiopia, which has led to a number of university partnerships.
 Outstanding projects by German academic and scientific institutions are the South Omo Research Centre, which studies the different ethnic and cultural groups in southern Ethiopia, and the compilation of a globally unique, multi-volume Encyclopaedia Aethiopica by the University of Hamburg.
 Following the sensational finds of traces of Sabean culture in Ethiopia’s Tigray region, the German Archaeological Institute is currently conducting an excavation campaign there, which is scheduled to continue for several years.

-The German Academic Exchange Service (DAAD) supports some 600 Ethiopian students and academics every year and also funds several short-term and long-term lectureships for German academics (figures for 2014).
+In 2015, the German Academic Exchange Service (DAAD) supported 579 Ethiopian students and academics every year and also funded 129 short-term and long-term lectureships for German academics.
 In 2013, the DAAD opened an Information Centre in Addis Ababa, its fourth in Africa.

 Since the 2010 winter semester, German has been offered at Addis Ababa University as part of the bachelor’s programme in Modern European Languages, in combination with Spanish, Portuguese or Italian.
 Outside the Goethe Institute, German is also taught at the German Embassy School Addis Ababa (DBSAA) and at the French School.
 As members of the Schools: Partners for the Future initiative (PASCH), the Andinet International School and the German Church School also teach German as a foreign language.